Sprains and Strains Treatment Specialist in Cincinnati, OH

 • Experience a popping sensation whenever you move a sprained joint

 • Heat and redness around the injured muscle or joint accompanied by a fever

 • Inability to move or bear weight on an injured joint

 • Pain, stiffness, or swelling does not show improvement within two to three days

 • Recurrent sprains or strains in a particular area or in general

 • Total inability to move an injured muscle

 If you experience a sprain or strain that requires medical attention, Eastside Urgent Care can provide swift and effective treatment to help you recover well.
-For more information about sprain or strain treatment, please feel welcome to give us a Call us today or book an appointment, or visit our clinic conveniently located at 872 Ohio Pike, Cincinnati, OH 45245.
-Our office is open seven days a week: Monday to Friday from 9:00 AM to 7:30 PM, and Saturday & Sunday from 9:00 AM to 4:30 PM.
-We look forward to serving you!
-We serve patients from Cincinnati OH, Covedale OH, Delhi OH, St Bernard OH, Bridgetown North OH, and Elmwood Place OH.
+For more information about sprain or strain treatment, please feel welcome to give us a Call us today or book an appointment, or visit our clinic.
+Our office is open seven days a week: Monday – Friday: 9:00 AM – 7:00 PM, Saturday and Sunday: 9:00 AM – 2:00 PM.
+For more information, contact us or book a same-day priority appointment.
+We are conveniently located at 872 Ohio Pike Cincinnati, OH 45245.
+We serve patients from Cincinnati OH, Covedale OH, Delhi OH, St Bernard OH, Wilders KY, and Elmwood Place OH.